AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 1) Try to run the Recommerce Platform and the `rcp_send` script on different systems.
 What needs to be changed within the `rcp_send` script?

-2) Add your books in the json format within the json directory.
+2) Add your own books in the json format within the json directory.
 Try to transmit them with the `rcp_send`  script.

+# Definition of Done
+You are done when:

+- You have a working implemenation of a network server within your RCP
+- The network server can receive and process json files
+- You have an internal representation of the json files
+- You have manually or automatically testet your system and everything works as expected

 # Questions for reflection
 1) How does the internal representation of your json data look like?